What is an Intrusive Memory?

 In this section, we will discuss some key characteristics of intrusive memories that affect consciousness.
 These characteristics are as follows:

-- Distressing: Intrusive memories can evoke strong negative emotions, including fear, anxiety, and sadness.
+• Distressing: Intrusive memories can evoke strong negative emotions, including fear, anxiety, and sadness.
 Sometimes, patients may feel like reliving the original event and bring back the intense experience during the event.
-Negative emotions and distress control these intrusive memories, creating emotional difficulties.
+Intrusive memories are closely linked to heightened emotional responses and impaired processing of traumatic memories, which can intensify distress and emotional difficulties.

-- Sense of Relief: Intrusive memories often feel like the event is happening again in the present.
-Sometimes these memories are accompanied by physical sensations related to those events.
-These memories tend to occur over and over again, in the form of flashbacks or nightmares.
+• Sense of Relief: Intrusive memories often feel as though the event is happening again in the present, sometimes accompanied by physical sensations related to the original trauma.
+These memories tend to occur repeatedly, in the form of flashbacks or nightmares.
 It makes these memories the core symptom of post-traumatic stress disorder.

-- Vivid and Sensory: These memories are often vivid and detailed, which occurs due to different biochemical reactions in the brain.
+• Vivid and Sensory: These vivid memories are associated with altered neurobiological processing, including heightened amygdala activation and changes in hippocampal memory integration during trauma.
 It incorporates not only visual images but also sounds, tastes, images, and bodily sensations which are related to the trauma.
 This occurs due to the heightened emotional and physiological responses that are evoked in the patients.

 What are the Different Types of Intrusive Memories?